ameDev21/MultiThreading-Calculation/README.md

 # MultiThreading-Calculation
-some simple program that calculates with thread arithmetic expression
+a simple program that calculates with thread arithmetic expression